soodoku/data-science/graphs/ggplot2.md

 * For learning more about grammar of graphics, see Wilkinson 2005, Wickham 2009
 * What is a statistical graphic?
   - Mapping from data to aesthetic attributes (color, shape, size) of geometric objects (points, lines, bars)
-  - Plot may contain statistical transformations, drawn to specific coordinate system
+  - Plot may contain statistical transformations
   - Faceting for displaying same plot for diff. subsets
 * Basics:
   - Data: stuff you want to visualize, mapping describe how variables are mapped to aesthetic attributes